tkus1/TCSS545-Assignment2/README.md

 - TCPServer server = new TCPServer(new ConfigFileGetOtherServersStrategy());

-  Distributed TCP servers use a config file to track node membership.
+  Distributed TCP servers use a config file to track node membership (enericNode/docker_server/DistributedTCP_server/serverlist.cfg).
 - TCPServer server = new TCPServer(new CentralizeMembershipGetOtherServersStrategy());

   Distributed TCP servers track node membership by using a centralized membership key/value store.